isomerpages/govtech-lpa-acp/pages/Roadshow and Mobile Clinic @ Heartbeat@ Bedok.md

 							<td><strong>Caregiver Support in Dementia Care</strong>
 								<br><br><strong>Language:</strong> English
 								<br><br><strong>Speaker:</strong> Ms Hidayah Binte Mohammed
-								<br><br><strong>Details:</strong> Basic dementia understanding, signs of burn out and self-care for caregivers and resources and support for caregivers.
+								<br><br><strong>Details:</strong> Find out about caring for someone with dementia, how to spot signs of burnout for caregivers and the resources and support available for caregivers.
                 </td>
             </tr>
 					<tr> <td scope="row"> 11.30am to 12.30pm</td>